contentful/rich-text-renderer.swift/README.md

 Initializing a new `RenderingConfiguration()` provides a configuration with sane defaults.
 Simply create an instance, then mutate it to further customize the rendering.

+### In-depth tutorial

+For a more comprehensive tutorial on how to use the library, view the [tutorial](TUTORIAL.md) in the root directory of the project.

 ### Example

 The best way to get acquainted with using this library in an iOS app is to check out the [example project code](Example/RendererExample/ViewController.swift).
 In particular, pay attention to the view provider and inline provider in order to learn how to render entries and assets that are embedded in the rich text.